Endicott Peabody: Governorship

 In the 1962 gubernatorial election, Peabody was victorious in the race for governor, upsetting the Republican incumbent John A. Volpe by only 4,431 votes out of over two million cast.
 Peabody's campaign manager was his law partner Joseph M. Koufman.
-Peabody was aided in the victory by endorsements from President Kennedy, and the landslide victory of Kennedy's brother Edward in the coinciding race for the president's former United States Senate seat.
+Peabody was aided in the victory by endorsements from President Kennedy, and by the coattails of Ted Kennedy's victory in the coinciding race for the president's former United States Senate seat.

 During his administration, voters approved a state constitutional amendment extending the terms of office of all state constitutional officers from two years to four years, starting from the next election.
 Peabody advocated laws to prevent discrimination in housing and to establish drug addiction treatment programs.
 He also strongly opposed capital punishment and "vowed that he would not sign a death warrant even for the Boston Strangler, if he were ever caught and convicted."
 This position was controversial, especially because several police officers were killed in the line of duty in the state during his tenure.
 Peabody recommended the commutation of every death sentence that he reviewed while governor.
 Massachusetts' last executions took place in 1947, though the penalty itself remained in force.
 On June 18, 1964, Peabody signed into law the bill establishing the University of Massachusetts Boston.

 On April 1, 1964, the governor's 72-year-old mother, Mary Parkman Peabody, made headlines when she was arrested at the Ponce de Leon Motor Lodge in St. Augustine, Florida, for attempting to be served in an integrated group at a racially segregated restaurant.
 The action made her a hero to the civil rights movement and brought civil rights efforts in St. Augustine, the nation's oldest city, to national and international attention.

 In 1964, Lt.
 Gov. Francis X. Bellotti mounted a primary campaign against Peabody for the Democratic gubernatorial nomination.
 Although Peabody was supported by Senator Kennedy and the party convention, Bellotti was victorious in the primary.
 Peabody's loss was variously attributed to his controversial opposition to the death penalty, his stiff demeanor in television appearances, and a bruising defeat he suffered early in his term in opposing the winning candidate for Speaker of the Massachusetts General Court.
 Bellotti subsequently lost the general election to John Volpe.